Free Louisiana State Records: Marriage, Divorce, Warrant & More

 Even so, most juvenile records in Louisiana can be purged and sealed under Louisiana law.
 If the records are expunged and sealed, there will be no record of the involvement with the juvenile court system.
 Records and reports from arresting agencies, such as sheriff’s offices and other authorities, are included.

-A warrant or outstanding warrant can be found using official government portals such as the State Police or the Court.
-Individuals can also check official Parish websites for law enforcement pages, such as the Sheriff’s office or other police departments.
+Individuals can also check official Parish websites for law enforcement pages, such as the sheriff’s office or other police departments.
 Searchers may look up a warrant through the Louisiana Department of Public Safety.

 To do so, they are required to download the right to review form and the right to the disclosure form.